 Learn more about ACA coverage and other ways to pay for dental care

-If you have questions or need more help, call the Department of Health and Human Services at
+If you need help with dental coverage offered through the Health Insurance Marketplace, you can call the U.S Department of Health and Human Services at

 Here are more resources you may find useful: